Pibolo/pibolo.github.io/README.md

 ## Launch project in dev mode

-launch this a the root of this project :
+launch this at the root of this project :

 ```
 docker run -d -p 1111:80 -e ALLOW_OVERRIDE=true -e GIT_COMMIT=dev -v (pwd):/app --name mon_cv sraleik/mon_cv
 ```

 - -d for deamonize, launch the docker in the background
-- the website will be accessible here localhost:1111
+- the website will be accessible here -> localhost:1111
 - ALLOW_OVERRIDE allow url rewritting, optional
 - GIT_COMMIT=dev launch the docker in developpment mode.
-Dev is not a branch.
+Dev is the only word that can't be a branch.
 It's a key word.
 It will not checkout to dev.
 - -v (pwd):/app link the docker folder /app to your code on your host machine.
 So you can modify your code from outside the container `warning`: (pwd) will only work on fish and if your in this project folder.
 If your not you can put an absolute path instead

 ## Launch in production